-Kodak Alaris Earns Premier 5-Star Rating in 2024 CRN Partner Program Guide
+Kodak Alaris Earns Premier 5-Star Rating In 2024 CRN Partner Program Guide

-DUBAI, UAE, 3rd April, 2024 - Kodak Alaris has been recognized by CRN®, a brand of The Channel Company, with a prestigious 5-Star Award in its 2024 Partner Program Guide.
+(MENAFN- Mid-East) DUBAI, UAE- Kodak Alaris has been recognized by CRN®, a brand of The Channel Company, with a prestigious 5-Star Award in its 2024 Partner Program Guide.
 This annual guide provides essential information to solution providers exploring technology vendor partner programs that offer high value and align with their business needs and goals.

 For the 2024 Partner Program Guide, CRN evaluated vendors based on program requirements and offerings such as partner training and education, pre- and post-sales support, marketing programs and resources, technical support, and communication.